tlswg/tls13-spec/draft-ietf-tls-tls13.md

-Upon re-sending the ClientHello and receiving the server's ServerHello/KeyShare, the client MUST verify that the selected NamedGroup matches that supplied in the HelloRetryRequest.
-If these values differ, the client MUST abort the connection with a fatal "handshake_failure" alert.
+Upon re-sending the ClientHello and receiving the server's ServerHello/KeyShare, the client MUST verify that the selected NamedGroup matches that supplied in the HelloRetryRequest and
+MUST abort the connection with a fatal "handshake_failure" alert if it does not.

 ##  Hello Extensions